Even in a crisis, leadership focused on division is our 'normal'

 Phenomenal, compared to what?

-Florida’s death toll - as of May 7 - from the virus now tops 1,600.
-The unemployment system remains a fiasco-in-progress, with Gov. Ron DeSantis and U.S. Sen. Rick Scott - both Republicans - trading shots at each other.
+Florida’s death toll from the virus is nearing 2,000.
+The unemployment system remains a fiasco-in-progress, with Gov. Ron DeSantis and U.S. Sen. Rick Scott — both Republicans — trading shots at each other.
 Florida’s tourism industry has been battered beyond belief.

 The state budget could take a hit of $10 billion or more because of the pandemic.
 Tourist tax money is a cornerstone of most city and county budgets, but that has dried up and won’t return to whatever “normal” is for a long time.